Compute

 Disabling container log and Kubernetes event collection

 Method 1: Log in to the CCE console and click the cluster name to access the cluster console.
-In the navigation pane on the left, choose Logging.
+In the navigation pane, choose Logging.
 In the upper right corner, click View Log Collection Policies.
-Then, locate and delete the corresponding log collection policy. default-event indicates that Kubernetes events are reported by default, and default-stdout indicates that standard output logs are reported by default.
+Then, locate and delete the corresponding log collection policy.
+The default-event policy reports Kubernetes events by default, and the default-stdout policy reports stdout logs by default.

 Figure 1 Deleting a log collection policy

-Method 2: Access the Add-ons page and uninstall Cloud Native Logging.
+Method 2: Access the Add-ons page and uninstall the Cloud Native Log Collection add-on.
 Note: Once you uninstall this add-on, it will no longer report Kubernetes events to AOM.

 Disabling log collection for control plane components